ElizabethNeeshma/Fake-Job-Detection/README.md

 ## **🔍 Project Overview**

 Problem: Online job scams are increasing, and manual moderation cannot scale.<br>
-Goal: Build a machine learning model that can classify job postings as real or fake.
+Goal: Build a machine learning model that can classify job postings as real or fake.<br>
-Approach: Use text features (TF-IDF), metadata, and ML models to identify fraud patterns.
+Approach: Use text features (TF-IDF), metadata, and ML models to identify fraud patterns.<br>

 ## **📂 Dataset**